tcy2002/Physics-Engine/README.md

     - 功能
         1. multi raycast √
+        2. simulator √
+        3. add comments
-        2. terrain
+        4. terrain
-        3. simulator class
+        5. simulator class
-        4. code style consistency
+        6. code style consistency
-        5. composed rigidbody
+        7. composed rigidbody
-        6. lock and thread-safe
+        8. lock and thread-safe
-        7. use octree in broad phase and raycast
+        9. use octree in broad phase and raycast
-        8. group constraints
+        10. group constraints
-        9. more constraints
+        11. more constraints
-        10. use smart pointer
+        12. use smart pointer